Big East Conference (1979–2013): Football

 In 2007, USF rose to No. 2 in the BCS rankings.
 They lost their next three games, however, to drop out of the rankings.
 They eventually finished the season No. 21 in the final BCS polls.
 The Connecticut Huskies, getting as high as No. 13, and West Virginia remained in the top 25.
 Cincinnati also rose as high as No. 15 in the rankings eventually finishing the season with 10 wins and a No. 17 ranking.
 Connecticut lost subsequent games and dropped substantially in the rankings, ultimately finishing 25th.
 On the final day of the season, Pittsburgh upset No. 2 WVU 13–9 in the 100th edition of the Backyard Brawl to give the Huskies a share of the conference championship, while WVU was stopped on the doorstep of the BCS National Championship Game.
 In bowl games, WVU upset the Big 12 Champion Oklahoma in the Fiesta Bowl, despite having lost their highly touted coach, Rich Rodriguez to Michigan less than a month before the game.
 West Virginia finished the season ranked No. 6 and Cincinnati finished ranked #17.

 The 2009 season saw Cincinnati finish the regular season undefeated at 12–0 and climb to No. 3 in the final BCS standings.
 After completing a fourth quarter comeback to beat Pittsburgh on the final day of the season, the Bearcats narrowly missed a spot in the BCS national championship game, as No. 2 Texas pulled out a last second win in the Big 12 Championship Game.
 The Bearcats would go on to lose the Sugar Bowl to No. 5 Florida and finish the year 12–1.

-On September 18, 2011, both Pittsburgh and Syracuse were accepted as Atlantic Coast Conference members although the exact date of the move is still uncertain. ("ESPN".)
-There are also rumors that UConn is also looking to leave the Big East and join Pittsburgh and Syracuse in the ACC. ("ESPN".)
+On September 18, 2011, both Pittsburgh and Syracuse were accepted as Atlantic Coast Conference members although the exact date of the move was still uncertain.
+There were also rumors that UConn was also looking to leave the Big East and join Pittsburgh and Syracuse in the ACC.
 On October 28, 2011, West Virginia announced it was leaving the Big East to join the Big 12 in 2012.
 TCU, who had accepted an invitation to join the Big East in the 2012 season, withdrew its acceptance and instead accepted an invitation to join the Big 12.

 In 2011, as a response to major shifts in the college football conference landscape, the conference added five new members to help offset the losses of Pittsburgh, Syracuse, and West Virginia.
 On December 7, 2011, the conference officially added the University of Houston, Southern Methodist University, and the University of Central Florida as all-sports members.
 Additionally, Boise State and San Diego State of the Mountain West Conference were added as football-only members, but Boise State eventually decided not to join the Big East, which allowed San Diego State to withdraw without penalty.